Please review the required information below (use scroll bar on the right)

 COMMERCIAL SUPPORT ACKNOWLEDGMENT

-Supported by independent educational grants from United Therapeutics Corporation, Bayer U.S.
+Supported by independent educational grants from United Therapeutics, a public benefit company; Bayer U.S.;

 and Actelion Pharmaceuticals U.S., Inc., A Janssen Pharmaceutical Company of Johnson & Johnson